alliedvision/VmbPy/README.md

 ## Running the test suite

-VmbPy's test suite can be run in two ways.
+VmbPy provides a number of unittest as part of the [Github repository](https://github.com/alliedvision/VmbPy).
+The test suite can be run in two ways.
 Either by using the test discovery mechanic of Python's `unittest` module, or via the provided `run_tests.py`.

 ### Unittest discovery